hubertsumarno/ISA-lab-hubert/4-verilog-mu0/readme.md

     tests any missed instructions.
     - This is propably the easiest task.
     - I believe there is an inconsistency in the code, I believe that the instruction JGE should jump to the `instr_const` instead of the value in `acc` as proven by the contradiction in the disassembler.
-    - Done.
+    - Done, but ask about this.

 - Think through edge-cases, and try to add test-cases.
 The MIPS presented here contains one known edge-cast failure, and possibly other unknowns.
 Traditional problem edge cases include:

-    - Sign extension - done
+    - Sign extension - ask about this
     - Greater-than versus greater-or-equal - done
-    - Wrap-around of addresses
+    - Wrap-around of addresses - ask about this

     The purpose of this type of infrastructure is to make it very easy to add testcases, and  once you've added and resolved them they